Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used Data Augmentation (see function augment_images in model.py line 115), that consisted of:
 * For every image, adding a horizontally flipped copy image (and corresponding flipped steering angle).
 * For every image (not belonging to the 0-steering angle group), I created N\_MULTIPLY copies applying random shift traslation and random brightness reduction.
 The purpose was to reproduce more cases of roads with different degrees of shadow.
 (See functions shift\_image and transf_brightness in lines 28 and 51 respectively).
+Below you can see the effect of these 2 functions in a training image:

+![alt text][image5]

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 This has been tested as follows:
 * Track 1: the model is capable of driving autonomously for 1 full lap or more, even at high speeds (30 mph).